Rizwan Khan: Other work

 In 2016, Khan founded and launched a sustainable clothing brand that supports rhino conservation.
 Named hornï - from the anagram of rhino - it is primarily focused on premium underwear. hornï has a close relationship with Save The Rhino International, based in the UK, and also works with Wild Tomorrow Fund in the USA.

 In 2005 he authored his first book, Al-Waleed : Businessman Billionaire Prince, published by HarperCollins.

 In 2011 he authored a preface for the Committee to Protect Journalists (CPJ) annual report "Attacks on the Press 2010", which examined working conditions for journalists in more than 100 countries.

 His first novel, We Interrupt Our Programming…, was e-published in 2012 and takes a candid and satirical look at the world of international news.

-Khan speaks Urdu and Hindi and also has a basic understanding of some other South Asian languages such as Punjabi and Kutchi.
+Khan can speak Urdu and also has a basic understanding of some other South Asian languages such as Punjabi and Kutchi.
 He has studied French, and has some conversational Swedish.